Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 This is why Quezon is doing philosophy.
 A lecture would only tell us about abstractions of the man of power.
 The film instead makes us experience the condition power requires: the king’s transformation of invisible forces — resentment, prestige, shame, national longing, revolutionary memory, colonial humiliation, family loyalty, fear of the Other, moral disgust — into stepping stones to the throne.

 Power lives in the crowd before the speech begins.
 It lives in the story a people is prepared to believe.
-It lives in the name that can make the contradiction and complexities of the real world disappear.
+It lives in the man that can make the contradiction and complexities of the real world disappear.
 It lives in the victim whose sacrifice can make everyone feel clean again.
 It lives in the sacred word — Independence, Nation, People, Order — that turns private ambition into public necessity.

 Kings are not merely men who impose their will upon society.
 They are men and women who see the will already forming inside society and speak to it in a voice it understands.